Terms & Conditions

 If search engine promotion is included in the project the client understands that Wrap up Web cannot guarantee any particular search engine ranking or placement.
 Submission to the majority of search engines and directories does not guarantee entry.
 Wrap up Web cannot be held responsible for any loss financial or otherwise to your business due to an unexpected drop in your search engine rankings.
 The initial text content that we apply optimisation to shall be supplied by the client.
 Should the client make changes to any site text that we have optimised, the client understands that these changes may have an adverse effect on their search engine ranking.
 Search engine submissions are carried out one time only per engine unless otherwise stated.

 We take complaints very seriously.
 If you are unhappy about a particular aspect of our service, please email us.
 We’ll get back to you within one working day to discuss the problem.
-Alternatively you may call us on 07739 535386 or write to us at;
+Alternatively you may call us on 07739 535386.

-This website www.wrapupweb.com (‘the Website’, ‘our Website’) are owned and operated by WuW seated in England, and having its registered office address at
+This website wrapupweb.co.uk (‘the Website’, ‘our Website’) are owned and operated by WuW and seated in England, United Kingdom.

 WuW aims to provide a wide range of Internet services to our customers that include but are not limited to shared web hosting branded as “Joomla!
 Hosting”.
 This agreement sets out the terms and conditions upon which we will provide the products and services detailed on our Website to you.
 Your use of our services means that you accept, and agree to abide by all the terms set out here.